-ASAM Continuum Training Process NEW (add to table of contents)
+ASAM Continuum Training Process

 Going forward, new staff and any untrained staff will first access training for ASAM CONTINUUM® by creating a free account on ASAM eLearning Center and complete the free ondemand training curriculum, the details are below.
 It is important to note that when a clinician completes the on-demand course they must download their certificate of completion and you will then submit the certificate to your MSHN Treatment Specialist to activate that user's account and be granted access to CONTINUUM® through REMI.